tailwindlabs/tailwindcss/source/docs/installation.blade.md

 ## Using Tailwind via CDN

-Before using the CDN build please note, many of the features that make Tailwind CSS great are not available without incorporating Tailwind into your build process.
+Before using the CDN build, please note that many of the features that make Tailwind CSS great are not available without incorporating Tailwind into your build process.

 <ul class="list-none pl-0">
   <li class="flex items-center">